jue89/rdiff-backupr/README.md

 What the heck?
 --------------

-**rdiff-backupr** helps you keeping your backups nicely organized configured just by some easy readable text files.
-As you might expected it uses *rdiff-backup* in the background.
+**rdiff-backupr** helps you keeping your backups nicely organised configured just by some easy readable text files.
+As you might expected, it uses *rdiff-backup* in the background.
 And yes, its name is kind of silly.
 But hey - it's just a quick and dirty hacked CLI-PHP-Script.
 In the end its working for all my use cases.

 This script has been tested with Debian and Ubuntu.